hiXixi66/MLOPs_Project/reports/README.md

 > *We used ... for managing our dependencies.
 The list of dependencies was auto-generated using ... .
 To get a*
 > *complete copy of our development environment, one would have to run the following commands*
 >
+> Answer:

-> Answer: In order to get the exact same work environment a new team meamber would have to initialize our github repository and then write 'pip install -e .'
+In order to get the exact same work environment a new team meamber would have to initialize our github repository and then write 'pip install -e .'
 (I assume they will want developer rights).
 This will then install all the libraries created for this project (folders with __init__.py files) and install the libraries with the same version as us (assuming we filled in requirements.txt+requirements_dev.txt thouroughly)

---- question 4 fill here ---

 ### Question 5